 APPLICATION TO ADOPT:

-• We do not adopt to homes with children under age 7 for legal and liability reasons beyond our control. • We try to respond to applications in a timely fashion.
-We are a volunteer group and we ask that you give us a week to respond. • We do not always have volunteers in your area who can conduct home visits.
-As such, we may not be able to get to you for some time if at all. • We may reject your application for any reason and are not required to provide you one. • READ the policy above.
-If you have questions ask.
-Your submission of your application is your agreement to our policies. • A home visit must take place before you can meet any of our dogs.
-There is a $20 home visit fee payable at the time of the visit.
+• We can not adopt to homes with children under age 7 at this time due to charter issues in the state of California. • We try to respond to applications in a timely fashion.
+We are a volunteer group and we ask that you give us a week to respond. • We may not have volunteers in your area to conduct home visits so we may not be able to adopt to you. • We may reject your application for any reason and are not required to provide you an explanation. • You must read and agree to our policy above and submission of your application is your agreement. • You must complete an in home interview and give a $20 donation prior to being permitted to adopt.

-• There is no guarantee you will have the oportunity to adopt a dog.
-There are more applicants that dogs available so we urge you to apply with other rescues as well and to visit local shelters to broaden you search for the right family pet.
+• There is no guarantee you can adopt a dog.
+We urge you to apply with other rescues and visit local shelters as well.

 Instructions: 1.
 Copy the text of the application and paste it into an e-mail to firstname.lastname@example.org 2.
 Type in your answers next to the questions right in your e-mail 3.
 Hit send!